Admissions to the Occupational Therapy, M.S. was suspended as of summer 2020. If you have any questions, please contact the department.

 M.S. in Occupational Therapy (Professional)

 Admission to the entry-level professional program in occupational therapy requires:

-- a bachelor's degree (or equivalent) from a regionally accredited school of higher education by the start of the program
+- Bachelor's degree (or equivalent) from a regionally accredited school of higher education by the start of the program

 - Graduate Record Exam (GRE) scores

-- direct observation of occupational therapists, or Certified Occupational Therapy Assistants, providing services is highly recommended
+- Direct observation of Registered Occupational Therapists, or Certified Occupational Therapy Assistants, providing services is highly recommended

-- a personal statement responding to prompts provided on the graduate application page
+- Personal statement responding to prompts provided on the graduate application

 |Development of the Young Child|

 |Human Anatomy Laboratory|

 Further guidelines for acceptable prerequisite coursework may be found here.